majorsap/loadout_tool2/README.md

 ## Notes

 - Wiki data can drift as pages change over time.
-- If dropdown options seem outdated, run **Update from Wiki** or the manual fetch scripts.
+- If dropdown options seem outdated, run **Update from Wiki** from the Settings tab or run the manual fetch scripts.
 - The app expects JSON files in this repository folder; run commands from here.

+## Recent UI Changes

+- Added a dedicated **Settings** tab.
+- Moved **Update from Wiki** to the Settings tab.
+- Moved **Transparency** control to the Settings tab.
+- Added configurable hotkeys in Settings with persistent save support.
+- Moved presets file path label to Settings.
+- Hid link buttons and link editing controls from the active UI for now.